Internationalizing Flutter apps

 The syntax also supports specifying how a word should be pluralized.

-A pluralized message must include a num
+A pluralized message must include a num parameter indicating

 how to pluralize the word in different situations.
 English, for example,